-- The student and his/her parents or legal guardians shall not receive an official transcript.
-An official transcript will only be issued to a school to which the student transfers.
-The student and his/her parents or legal guardians may review the student's permanent record by following the established practices and procedures. - 2.
-The student's name may not appear on the school's honor roll and the student may not receive any other academic recognition provided through the school. - 3.
-The student may be ineligible to participate in any activity (apart from graduation) or on any team that represents the school. - 4.
+- legal guardians may review the student's permanent record by following the established practices and procedures. - The student's name may not appear on the school's honor roll and the student may not receive any other academic recognition provided through the school. - The student may be ineligible to participate in any activity (apart from graduation) or on any team that represents the school. - 4.
 The student may be ineligible to receive any awards. - 5.
 The student, upon becoming eligible for graduation, will not receive a diploma.